-If Google Drive is not an option, consider uploading each of the videos into YouTube as private where only people with the link can view.
+If Google Drive is not an option, consider uploading each of the videos to YouTube as private which only people with the link can view.
 Paste the links into one email and send them to the staff.

 A Moment of Silence Can Be Done Anywhere

-The moment of silence will probably be safest activity for your school’s acknowledgement of Remembrance Day.
+The moment of silence will probably be the safest activity for your school’s acknowledgement of Remembrance Day.

 You can do this in classrooms, online or even outside.
 Just make sure you tell students what to expect before you start.

 Musicians Can Play

-Our school still has some students playing in band.
+Our school still has a band.
 They have to spread way out to play and frankly, it sounds interesting.
 This means they have been practicing in the gym.
 It also means we all get to hear it.
 Every time they play.
 Each and every note.

 The plan is for the band teacher to record the performance so teachers can play the video recording in their classrooms.

 We are planning to have one trumpet player play Taps for us.
-He will stand in the hallway and will begin and the end of the moment of silence.
+He will stand in the hallway and will begin and end the moment of silence.
 We will all be able to hear him from there.
-Since, we’re going to be doing the moment of silence together as a school, he will be playing this to signal that the moment of silence is over.
+Since we’re going to be doing the moment of silence together as a school, he will be playing this to signal that the moment of silence is over.

 Musicians can record their performances as video or audio.

 One great reason for recordings of the performances is that students and teachers who are learning from home can still be involved either as performers or audience members.

-You likely won’t be able to lay any kind of wreaths or do anything where students might need to touch things.
-Instead, try making a special display that students can view at some point during the week.
+If you can’t lay any kind of wreaths or do anything where students might need to touch things, try making a special display that students can view at some point during the week.
 This could be in a window so people can view it from outside.
 Or it can be in a trophy case or designated display area.
 Teachers can walk their classes past the display to look at some point before or after the moment of silence.

 Remembrance Day Ideas Before and After the Assembly